 Cleaning solution recommendations: Many are split on what vinyl record cleaning solution works best and which ones to avoid.
 There are plenty of options to choose from, including a dedicated solution such as VPI record cleaning fluid, user-made concoctions such as the soapy mixture of deionized water .5% Tergitol 15-S-7 used by the Library Of Congress, or literally just Dawn dish soap (go with the blue kind over green) mixed with water.
 Here is Discogs’ side-by-side test of many popular homemade and professional cleaning solutions.

 Once the cleaning solution is on the surface of the record, apply pressure in circular movements with a clean microfiber or cotton cloth.
 This will help rub away the blemishes.
 Be sure to avoid the label at all costs — these can get damaged depending on the cleaning solution you are using.

 Using a controlled spray bottle or ninja precision and a sink, carefully wash away any remaining cleaning solution.
 Dry the record completely using a clean cloth, different from the one that was used to wipe away the blemishes, before getting ready to store it.
 At this point in the process, you’ll want to be careful not to leave any new fingerprints.
 Only handle the vinyl record by the edges or label.

 In general, make sure records have a sleeve and are being properly handled each time they are removed.
 There are other guidelines that will help you maintain a record collection.
 Check out our guide for the most comprehensive review of how to store vinyl records.

-Final Note: For those that need to clean a lot of records, consider buying a record vacuum or vinyl record cleaning machine.
+Final note: For those that need to clean a lot of records, consider buying a record vacuum or vinyl record cleaning machine.
 They will significantly reduce the time needed to clean each record.
-Fair warning though; these are typically very expensive.
-Though the return of raising the grade of the record might be worth it for those looking to sell many records.
+Fair warning: These are typically very expensive, though the return of raising the grade of the record might be worth it for those looking to sell many records.